 The Cork Food Policy Council is a partnership between representatives of the community, food retail, farming, fishing, restaurant/catering, education, environmental and health sectors and local authorities.

 EcCoWell is a cross-sectoral partnership focused on integrating strategies across ecology & economy (Ec), community & culture (Co) well-being & lifelong learning (WeLL).

-CEF is a member of a number of national and international networks.
+The Environmental Forum is a member of a number of national and international networks.

-CEF is one of 15 member organisations of Global Action Plan International,
+The Environmental Forum is one of 15 member organisations of Global Action Plan International,

 Coastwatch Europe (CWE) is an international network of environmental groups, universities and other educational institutions, who in turn work with local groups and individuals around the coast of Europe.
 The goal of CWE is the protection and sustainable use of coastal resources, and informed public participation in environmental planning and management.

 Community Resources Network of Ireland (CRNI) is the all island representative body for community based reuse, recycling and waste prevention organisations.

 The Environmental Forum is very appreciative of the funders and supporters that contribute to allow us to deliver a broad ranging programme of activities each year, these include financial and non-financial support as well as specific project sponsorship for events such as our Awards